Internship ProgramThank you for your interest!

 The Alaska Wildlife Conservation Center has hired seasonal interns for many years.
 Currently, we offer two different internships: the Naturalist Internship and the Animal Care Internship.
 These intern positions allow for opportunities to learn from and work alongside our full-time education and animal care staff.
 Interns support our department goals and in turn, interns gain career experience and exploration.
 Applicants are usually students, new graduates, young professionals, or people looking for a career change, but everyone is encouraged to apply!
 Past interns have gone on to pursue higher education, work for other conservation organizations, and even become full time staff at AWCC!

-The application period for the 2023 Animal Care Internship and Naturalist Internship is now closed.
-Please check back in December 2023 for Summer 2024 opportunities.
+The application period for the 2024 Animal Care Internship and Naturalist Internship is now CLOSED.
+The deadline to submit an application for both internship opportunities was Wednesday, January 31, 2024.
+Please check back in December of 2024 for Summer 2025 internship opportunities.

 AWCC is an equal employment opportunity employer and does not discriminate against employees or job applicants based on race, religion, color, sex, age, national origin, mental or physical disability, veteran or family status, genetic information, gender identity, sexual orientation, or any other status or condition protected by applicable federal, state, or local laws, except where a bona fide occupational qualification applies.
 This policy extends to all aspects of the employment relationship, including, but not limited to, recruiting, interviewing, job assignments, training, compensation, benefits, discipline, use of facilities, participation in company-sponsored activities, termination, and all other terms, conditions, and privileges of employment.